Outstanding Teaching, Learning and Assessment programme

 The programme gives practitioners the vital space they need to explore particular changes to their practice, and establish what outstanding looks like.

-Overseen by the Strategic Development Network (SDN), 10 grant-funded collaborative projects have been comissioned, focusing on areas of practice that sit under the following themes:
+Ten grant-funded collaborative projects have been commissioned, focusing on areas of practice that sit under the following themes:

 Collaborative approaches to teaching/training, learning and assessment between providers and employers